Gonocephalum

-Gonocephalum is a genus in the darkling beetle family Tenebrionidae.
-There are more than 350 described species in Gonocephalum, found on every continent except Antarctica.
+Gonocephalum is a genus of darkling beetles (Tenebrionidae).
+Members of this genus are found worldwide on every continent except Antarctica.

+This genus contains many spefirs with more than 350 described species.

 Description

-In the species of this genus the body is quite elongated, the base of pronotum is usually slightly narrower than the base of elytra.
+Their bodies are quite elongated with the base of pronotum is usually slightly narrower than the base of elytra.
 The hind wings are developed.

 Species

 These 364 species belong to the genus Gonocephalum: